 Federal law doesn’t recognize that ex-spouses have a right to receive military retired pay.
 Instead, it grants state courts the ability to divide military retired pay, treating it as a marital asset.

-Federal law does, however, limit the amount of the military pension benefit that can be paid to an ex-spouse as part of a divorce property settlement.
-This figure is set at 50% of the military member’s disposable retired pay.
-The amount of retired pay is calculated based on the member’s rank and years of service on the date of the divorce decree.
-No pension pay is actually distributed until the service member retires.
+Federal law limits the amount that courts can take from a military pension benefit.
+The figure for a divorce property settlement is set at 50% of the military member’s disposable retired pay.
+The court calculates the amount of retired pay based on the member’s rank.
+It also factors in years of service at the time of the divorce decree.
+No pension pay distribution occurs until the service member retires.
+A divorced retired service member may be required to contribute up to 65% of retired pay when the court includes other payment obligations.
+These additional obligations could include alimony or child support.
+1

 The 10/10 Rule

-Divorced spouses of military service members may receive payments from military pensions in two ways: Either directly from the government’s Defense Finance and Accounting Service, or from the former spouse.
+Divorced spouses of military service members may receive payments from military pensions in two ways.
+Either directly from the government’s Defense Finance and Accounting Service, or from the former spouse.
 The government will pay an ex-spouse directly if the couple was married for at least 10 years overlapping with at least 10 years of military service.
-This is known as the 10/10 rule.
+Courts call this the 10/10 rule.

-If the 10/10 rule is met, government accountants will garnish the awarded amount of the payment from the retiree’s benefit and deliver it to the ex-spouse.
-Otherwise, the retirement pay goes to the retiree, who has the responsibility of distributing the money to the ex-spouse as required by the divorce court order.
+If the 10/10 rule applies, accountants will garnish the retiree’s benefit and deliver the awarded amount to the ex-spouse.
+Otherwise, the retirement pay goes to the retiree.
+They have the responsibility of distributing the money to the ex-spouse as required by the divorce court order.

 State Rules

-State rules on divorce and the division of property vary, and this remains true when it comes to dividing military pensions in divorce.
-In most states, only the portion of the pension earned during the marriage can be divided between ex-partners.
-However, some states presume an equal 50-50 division of all marital property, including military pension assets.
+State rules on divorce and the division of property vary.
+This remains true when it comes to dividing military pensions in divorce.
+In most states, courts only divide the portion of the pension earned during the marriage.
+However, community property states presume an equal 50-50 division of all marital property, including military pension assets.

-Because of differences between states, along with a servicemember’s mobile lifestyle, determining which state has jurisdiction is important yet sometimes challenging.
-Federal law grants a state court the authority to divide a military pension only if the military spouse is a legal state resident and not there because of military duty, and also that they agree to the court’s decision on pension division.
+Determining which state has jurisdiction can be a challenge.
+The difficulty arises because of differences between states, along with a servicemember’s mobile lifestyle.
+Under the right circumstances federal law grants a state court the authority to divide a military pension.
+It can only do this if the spouse is a legal state resident and not there because of military duty.
+Also they must agree to the court’s decision on pension division.
 Absent those conditions, a state court can’t divide military pension assets.

 Other Benefits

-While military pensions can be treated as an asset and divided in divorce, some payments from the military can’t be divided this way.
-Veterans Administration disability compensation payments, for instance, are not considered part of a military pension and aren’t subject to state divorce awards.
+Military pensions can be treated as an asset and divided in divorce.
+However, some payments from the military can’t be divided this way.
+Veterans Administration disability compensation payments, for instance, aren’t subject to state divorce awards.
 Similarly, disability pay for disabilities acquired during service are usually not divisible, either.

-Some non-monetary benefits can be affected by divorce.
-For example, an ex-spouse can retain a military ID, medical benefits and access to post exchanges for life if the couple was married for at least 20 years including 20 years of military service.
+Divorce also affects some non-monetary benefits.
+For example, an ex-spouse can retain a military ID, medical benefits and access to post exchanges for life if their 20 years of marriage includes 20 years of military service.
 Remarriage and taking a job with health insurance benefits can cause these benefits to terminate, however.

 Generally speaking, the landscape of divorce and military pension benefits is complex.
-Considering the interplay of federal laws, state divorce laws and individual circumstances, military members involved in divorce often turn to attorneys and other professional specialists in the area.
+Military members involved in divorce often turn to attorneys and other professional specialists.
+This guidance helps them navigate federal laws, state divorce laws, and individual circumstances.

 Bottom Line

-How a military pension will be divided after divorce is largely determined by state laws, but federal restrictions come into play.
-Typically, no more than 50% of the value of a military pension can be awarded to a former spouse of a retired service member.
-While there’s no minimum length of time a couple must be married for one to be eligible for a portion of military pension benefits, the length of the marriage can determine whether the government pays the ex-spouse directly or the retiree receives benefits and is responsible for paying the former partner.
+The courts divide a military pension after divorce based mostly on state laws.
+However, some federal restrictions influence the decision.
+Typically, it awards no more than 50% of the value of a military pension to a former spouse of a retired service member.
+There’s no minimum length of time a couple must be married for one to be eligible for a portion of military pension benefits.
+However, the length of the marriage can determine whether the government pays the ex-spouse directly or the retiree receives benefits and must pay their former partner.

 Retirement Tips